phani-training/GitDemoForDITISS/Readme.md

 - We shall make git to keep track of the files in this folder by initializing the Git.
 - Add Files and code if required to it.
 - U shall check the status of the repostory using git status
+- for the files to add, U should first stage them.
+- Staging is a environment that makes git track your file for any changes U make to it.
+- U commit(updating) the added files into the git, there by making it available as a version.
+- Any commit will create a new version of the files.
+- log command will keep track of the commits U have made with the recent one on the top.
 ### Important Commands
 ```
 git init
 git status
+git add files seperated by space
+git add .
+git commit -m "message to store"
+git log
 ```
 ### Cloning Remote location
 ### Pushing local Repo to Remote